JonGeorge/Save-a-Playlist/README.md

 # Save a playlist

-Saveaplaylist.com allows you to take a snapshot of Spotify playlists so that it persists through playlist updates.
+Saveaplaylist.com allows you to take a snapshot of Spotify playlists.

 ## Background

-Spotify does not allow you to save a playlist without being subject to playlist updates.
-In addition, the ability to go back in time and view/listen to prior versions of a playlist does not exist.
+Many Spotify users have expressed interest in the ability to opt-out of playlist updates, however, this is not a feature Spotify offers.
+What does this mean?
+A playlist you've had on repeat for the last two weeks can be changed at any time at the discretion of the playlist owner.
+Sometimes having songs removed from or added to a playlist is refreshing; or a change in the order of your playlists' songs is welcomed.
+For the times when those changes are not welcomed, you can use saveaplaylist.com to capture the current state of a playlist for future enjoyment.

-Some playlists are perfect the way they are, and updates are unwelcome.
+Some playlists are perfect the way they are!

 ## How it works